 Millions of people live in medically underserved areas across the US.
 Doctors and public health officials urge recently graduated medical students to go into primary care residencies that can help assuage this public health crisis.
-Residencies such as family medicine, internal medicine and pediatrics, particularly in inner city and remote areas of the nation, are most in demand.
+Residencies such as family medicine, internal medicine and pediatrics, particularly in inner city and rural areas of the nation, are most in demand.
 Fortunately, the U.S. government has extensive online resources to help medical students find exactly which cities and regions need doctors the most.

 The UMHS Endeavour looks at this issue and what students at American and Caribbean medical schools can do to help fill the void.

 Medically Underserved Areas and Populations

 The Health Resources & Service Administration (HRSA) provides a cornucopia of information about health shortages in the United States.

 - Medically Underserved Areas/Populations (MUA/P) are areas or populations designated by HRSA as having too few primary care providers, high infant mortality, high poverty or a high elderly population.

 - Health Professional Shortage Areas (HPSAs) are used to identify areas, population groups, or facilities within the United States that are experiencing a shortage of health care professionals.
 There are three categories of HPSAs based on health discipline: primary care, dental health, and mental health.